 But while spirits are whispering hints of murder, the socialites are more focused on Verity’s 1978, avocado-green Cadillac.
 And when Verity stumbles upon a fresh body, she's going to need the long-dead citizens of Sugarland to help her solve the crime.
 Good thing she has the handsome deputy sheriff Ellis Wydell on hand, as well as her ghostly sidekick Frankie.
 The bad thing is, the ghosts are now whispering about the end of a certain ghost hunter.

-I bought Sweet Tea and Spirits on Kindle and added the audio version because it was offered at a reduced rate.
-I alternated between reading and listening to the narration before bed, which is becoming my favourite way to “read” a book.
+I bought Sweet Tea and Spirits for my Kindle and added the narration.
+It was offered at a reduced rate and who can resist a bargain, right?!
+I alternated between reading on my kindle and listening on Audible (usually before bed).
+This flexibility is becoming my favourite way to “read” a book.

-I really liked that there were plenty of twist, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy – I love it when authors can surprise me and this book surprised me on more than a couple of occasions.
+I really liked that there were plenty of twists, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy.
+I love it when authors can surprise me and this book surprised me on more than a couple of occasions.

 Although I wouldn’t class Sweet Tea and Spirits as a romance novel, I enjoyed how the relationship between Verity and Ellis has continued to develop throughout this series; the pace feels very natural and realistic.
 Ellis is definitely one of my book-boyfriends. *swoon*

 OK, for a “cozy” mystery, I admit that I found some scenes quite frightening, there are plenty of tense moments and I think I actually held my breath for a few pages too – scary!
-I usually work out the ‘who dun it’ aspect in cozy books before the big reveal but that wasn’t the case here and I loved that!
-But rest assured, dear reader, it’s not all bumps, jumps and scares, there are plenty of funny, light-hearted moments too and even a few romantic scenes that’ll just melt your heart.
+I usually work out the ‘whodunit’ aspect in cosy books before the big reveal but that wasn’t the case here and I loved that!
+But rest assured dear reader, it’s not all bumps, jumps and scares, there are plenty of funny, light-hearted moments too and even a few romantic scenes that’ll just melt your heart.